ansys/pyensight/doc/source/user_guide/ensight_scripts.rst

 The preceding script is effectively a line-by-line translation from the EnSight command language into the native Python bindings (:ref:`ref_cmdlang_native`).
 Such scripts can be executed by the script editor's **Run script** or **Import script as module** commands.
-As you might note, these scripts assume that the ``ensight`` module has been imported, making it difficult to run them from inside of a PyEnSight session, where the ``ensight`` module is a property of the :class:`Session<pyensight.Session>` object instance.
+These scripts assume that the ``ensight`` module has been imported, making it difficult to run them from inside of a PyEnSight session, where the ``ensight`` module is a property of the :class:`Session<pyensight.Session>` object instance.